 Many of our Intern and Co-op roles do require relocation for the duration of the assignment.
 In these instances, relocation allowances are provided to students who qualify.
 Students interested in our Trainee program must be willing to relocate during and at the conclusion of their assignment.

-Can I gain experience at Monsanto as a volunteer or unpaid team member?
+Can I gain experience as a volunteer or unpaid team member?

 Unfortunately, we are unable to host students on a voluntary or unpaid basis.